Max Frisch: Awards and honors

 Frisch was awarded honorary degrees by the University of Marburg, Germany, in 1962, Bard College (1980), the City University of New York City (1982), the University of Birmingham (1984), and the TU Berlin (1987).

-He also won many important German literature prizes: the Georg-Büchner-Preis in 1958, the Peace Prize of the German Book Trade (Friedenspreis des Deutschen Buchhandels) in 1976, and the Heinrich-Heine-Preis in 1989.
+He also won many important German literature prizes: the Georg Büchner Prize in 1958, the Peace Prize of the German Book Trade (Friedenspreis des Deutschen Buchhandels) in 1976, and the Heinrich-Heine-Preis in 1989.

 In 1965 he won the Jerusalem Prize for the Freedom of the Individual in Society.

-The City of Zürich introduced the Max Frisch Prize in 1998 to celebrate the author's memory.
+The City of Zurich introduced the Max Frisch Prize in 1998 to celebrate the author's memory.
 The prize is awarded every four years and comes with a CHF 50,000 payment to the winner.

-The 100th anniversary of Frisch's birth took place in 2011 and was marked by an exhibition in his home city of Zürich.
+The 100th anniversary of Frisch's birth took place in 2011 and was marked by an exhibition in his home city of Zurich.
 The occasion was also celebrated by an exhibition at the Munich Literature Centre which carried the suitably enigmatic tagline, "Max Frisch.
 Heimweh nach der Fremde" and another exhibition at the Museo Onsernonese in Loco, close to the Ticinese cottage to which Frisch regularly retreated over several decades.

-In 2015 a new city-square in Zürich was named Max-Frisch-Platz.
+In 2015 a new city-square in Zurich was named Max-Frisch-Platz.
 This is part of a larger urban redevelopment scheme which is being coordinated with a major building project underway to expand Zürich Oerlikon railway station.